facebook/react-native-website/docs/_getting-started-macos-ios.md

 #### CocoaPods

 [CocoaPods](https://cocoapods.org/) is built with Ruby and it will be installable with the default Ruby available on macOS.
+I recommend using the latest version of [ruby](https://www.ruby-lang.org/en/).
+This will prevent issues you might encounter installing cocoapods

 Using the default Ruby available on macOS will require you to use `sudo` when installing gems.
 (This is only an issue for the duration of the gem installation, though.)